spacemeshos/go-spacemesh/STYLE.md

   but you can switch to `%w` in the future if needed.

-When adding context to returned errors, keep the context succinct by avoiding phrases like "failed to", which state the obvious and pile up as the error percolates up through the stack:
+When adding context to returned errors, keep the context succinct by avoiding phrases like "failed to" (errors aren't log messages!), which state the obvious and pile up as the error percolates up through the stack:

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>